Kastuk/UnclaimedWorldInjector/README.md

 Put dll mods into Mods folder.

 Run game from **UnclaimedWorldInjector.exe**

-Can run alongside Steam, it will use overlay.
+Can run alongside Steam, it will use overlay and achievements.

 ---
 Old description: